benspaulding/nova-procfile/README.md

 ### Syntax Highlighting

 Within Procfiles the names of valid process definitions are highlighted.
-The processe values are also highlighted as shell commands.
+The process values are also highlighted as shell commands.

 ### Symbol Navigation